Hobart Hurricanes

-Hobart Hurricanes are an Australian professional men's Twenty20 franchise cricket team based in Hobart, Tasmania.
-They compete in Australia's domestic Big Bash League.
-The Hurricanes play the majority of their home matches at Ninja Stadium in Hobart, with additional home matches at the University of Tasmania Stadium in Launceston and at TIO Traeger Park in Alice Springs, Northern Territory.
+Hobart Hurricanes are an Australian men's professional Twenty20 (T20) franchise cricket team based in Hobart, Tasmania.
+They compete in Australia's domestic Big Bash League (BBL) competition.
+The Hurricanes play the majority of their home matches at Bellerive Oval in Hobart, with additional home matches at the University of Tasmania Stadium in Launceston and at Traeger Park in Alice Springs, Northern Territory.
 The Hurricanes wear a purple cricket uniform.